Prior to the Hunt

 - Covid-19 mask

-- PVR guides will assist hunter with game retrieval within the ranch boundaries.
+- Guides will assist hunter with game retrieval within the ranch boundaries.
 Hunter is ultimately responsible for game retrieval.

-- PVR vehicles, including ATVs and UTVs, operated by ranch employees, will be used during game retrieval as terrain and conditions allows.
+- Ranch vehicles, including pickups, ATVs and UTVs, operated by ranch employees, will be used during game retrieval as terrain and conditions allows.

-- PVR guides will assist the hunter with transporting, dragging, and/or packing an animal from the field back to the hunter’s vehicle.
+- Guides will assist the hunter with transporting, dragging, and/or packing an animal from the field back to the hunter’s vehicle.

-- PVR guides are not responsible for field dressing, caping, skinning or quartering a hunter’s animal, but will assist as needed.
+- Guides are not responsible for field dressing, caping, skinning or quartering a hunter’s animal, but are happy to assist as needed.

 - Hunter is responsible for pursuing and dispatching their own wounded game.
-If a hunter’s wounded animal leaves the ranch boundaries, then their PVR hunt is over.
+If a hunter’s wounded animal leaves the ranch boundaries, then their hunt is over.
 At that point it becomes the hunter’s sole responsibility to contact the other landowner to request permission to pursue their wounded animal.
-If a wounded animal leaves the ranch boundaries, PVR guides will return the hunter to their vehicle, but will not assist with tracking or retrieval.
+If a wounded animal leaves the ranch boundaries, guides will return the hunter to their vehicle.
+Guides will not assist with tracking or retrieval off property.
+Additionally, guides are not obligated to help pursue game onto public lands.

-- If a hunter’s wounded animal leaves PVR but later crosses back onto PVR, the hunter must contact the PVR hunt coordinator to request access to pursue their animal.
+- If a hunter’s wounded animal leaves the ranch but later crosses back onto the property, the hunter must contact the hunt coordinator to request access to pursue their animal.
 If available, guides will assist the hunter with tracking and retrieving the animal.

-- Any wounded game not retrieved, on or off PVR, will be considered lost.
-PVR guides must report all lost game to MT FWP.
+- Any wounded game not retrieved, on or off the ranch, will be considered lost.
+Guides will report all lost game to MT FWP.

-- PVR guides have the authority to suspend any hunt or pursuit to maintain a level of safety for both hunters and guides; i.e. dangerous weather conditions or treacherous terrain.
+- Guides have the authority to suspend any hunt or pursuit to maintain a level of safety for both hunters and guides; i.e. dangerous weather conditions or treacherous terrain.

-This Paradise Valley Ranch hunting opportunity is being held in collaboration with Montana Fish, Wildlife & Parks.
+This PVR hunting opportunity is being held in collaboration with Montana Fish, Wildlife & Parks.
 FWP personnel may be on the ranch during the hunt, and hunters should anticipate a visit by the Game Warden to check proper hunting credentials as well as inspection of any harvested animals.